ebzzry/ebzzry.github.io/en/src/kvm.md

 The last step creates a 20GB image, that is named `vm.qcow2`.
 Take note that the extension name doesn’t really matter—you can name your image as `index.html`, but that wouldn’t make a lot of sense, right? 😄

+### KVM group <a name="kvmgroup"></a>

+The commands below require that a group named `kvm` exists and that you are a member of that group.
+To take those into effect, run:

+    $ sudo groupadd kvm
+    $ sudo usermod -G $(groups | sed 's/ /,/g'),kvm $USER
+    $ newgrp kvm

+The last command enrolls you to the kvm group without logging out of your session.

 ### Networking <a name="networking"></a>